Electrical outlets are to babies and young children what boobs are to men: irresistible (snort).

 When it’s not possible to block them with furniture, get a plug cover, such as…

 III.
-Power Strip Covers
+Power Strip Covers for Babyproofing

 Ah yes, power strips.
 We all have them in the increasingly electronic world we live in.
 They’re usually harder to cover with furniture because they poke out so far.
 Plus, you kind of want them to be more accessible for convenience, aye?

 For this task, our favorite product is the…

 Fits over most power strips up to 13.5” long and can sit on the floor or be mounted on the wall.